ZonghaoLi777/githubTrending/README.md

 ## C

+* 【2024-11-26】[Ysurac / openmptcprouter](https://github.com/Ysurac/openmptcprouter) - OpenMPTCProuter is an open source solution to aggregate multiple internet connections using Multipath TCP (MPTCP) on OpenWrt
 * 【2024-11-25】[apache / cloudberry](https://github.com/apache/cloudberry) - One advanced and mature open-source MPP (Massively Parallel Processing) database.
 Open source alternative to Greenplum Database.
 * 【2024-11-24】[quickjs-ng / quickjs](https://github.com/quickjs-ng/quickjs) - QuickJS, the Next Generation: a mighty JavaScript engine
 * 【2024-11-24】[matrixcascade / PainterEngine](https://github.com/matrixcascade/PainterEngine) - PainterEngine is a application/game engine with software renderer,PainterEngine can be transplanted to any platform that supports C